 Who we support

-Disability Services are here to support any student who has disclosed a disability in their academic studies throughout their time at Leeds.
+Disability Services is here to support any student who has shared information with us about their disability

 This includes people who: